Hitman (2016 video game): Online

 A mode called Contracts mode, which first appeared in Absolution, was added to Hitman.
 The team believed the larger maps with more NPCs in each make the experience more varied and created identifiable NPCs to make these custom targets more interesting.
-When Absolution launched in 2012, the online servers were unstable due to a large quantity of players accessing the online Contracts mode; to avoid a repeat of this incident and to ensure Hitman had a stable launch, IO Interactive improved the game's online infrastructure.
+When Absolution launched in 2012, the online servers were unstable due to a large number of players accessing the online Contracts mode; to avoid a repeat of this incident and to ensure Hitman had a stable launch, IO Interactive improved the game's online infrastructure.

 Release

 Hitman was originally set to be released on 8 December 2015 for PlayStation 4, Windows, and Xbox One, but its release was postponed to 11 March 2016 to allow time for IO Interactive to include more content in the base game.
 The PlayStation 4 version of the game includes six exclusive missions known as The Sarajevo Six.
 Players who pre-ordered the game gained access to its beta, which was released for PlayStation 4 on 12 February and for Windows on 19 February 2016.
 No season pass was available at launch; the company considered the addition of paid content a "wrong approach".
 Players who pre-ordered the game also received a costume pack based on a mission from Blood Money and two in-game weapons.
 A beta was released prior to the game's official launch.
 Feral Interactive released the Definitive Edition on Linux and macOS on 16 February and 20 June 2017 respectively.